CHUGOKU / SHIKOKU

-Fugu the blowfish is a classic luxurious fish that represents Yamaguchi Prefecture.
-This prefectural fish goes back long in history for its blowfish food in Shimonoseki city.
-This city is said to be the hometown of blowfish, because all the fresh natural blowfish and cultured blowfish are gathered from all over the country.
+Fugu, the pufferfish is a classic luxurious fish that represents Yamaguchi Prefecture.
+This prefectural fish has a long history as food in Shimonoseki city.
+This city is said to be the hometown of pufferfish, because this was the first place where the prohibition of fugu dishes was cancelled.
+Although it is not the city with most production amount, all the fresh natural and cultured pufferfish are gathered here from all over the country.
 Nearby this area, there are restaurants as well as factories that use this fish to market food and food products.

-In general, Chikuwa is fishbase dish but Tofu Chikuwa can be found throughout the country which is a unique processed food from the Middle Eastern part of Tottori Prefecture.
-The method to prepare this dish is basically steaming a mixture of tofu and fish.
-The tofu used is cotton tofu and the fish usually used is ground fish meat.
+In general, Chikuwa is fish paste product but Tofu Chikuwa is a mix product of firm tofu and fish paste in the proportion of 7:3.
+Tofu Chikuwa is a unique processed food from the Middle Eastern part of Tottori Prefecture.
 The flavor is very delicate, with a mild tofu aroma when you bite into it.
 It can be eaten on its own or dipped in ginger-soy sauce.